 Cut a bunch of peeled peaches into chunks, mix them with a bit of sugar and a good dose of cinnamon, then layer into the bundt pan with the cake batter.

-There’s 3 layers of cake batter + 2 layers of cinny-peaches.
+There’s 3 layers of cake batter + 2 layers of peaches.

 Smooth it all out and pop into the oven.
 This is a huge cake and, as a result, will take quite awhile to bake through in the oven.
 So don’t get nervous if it’s past an hour and the cake still isn’t cooked through all the way.
 That’s what happens with super moist, super thick, super supreme bundts!

-It’s the same brown butter icing I use on these pumpkin oatmeal cookies.
+I used the same brown butter icing I use on these pumpkin oatmeal cookies.
 I changed the ratios slightly to make sure I had enough for a large cake.
 Because butter is solid at room temperature, the glaze sets after several minutes.
 It becomes this thick caramel-nutty-buttery layer on top.
-And, like I said in the beginning of this post, you’ll want to eat it all day long.

 Before you bundt: